-You may receive a 72-hour (3-day) emergency supply of a prescribed drug if a medication is needed without delay and prior authorization (PA) is not available.
-This applies to all drugs requiring a PA, either because they are non-preferred drugs on the Preferred Drug List or because they are subject to analysis for getting your money back.
+You may get a 72-hour (3-day) emergency supply of a prescribed drug.
+This is only if a medication is needed without delay and prior authorization is not available.
+This is for all drugs requiring a prior authorization.
 The pharmacist at your pharmacy will decide in the end if they want to give out the 3-day supply or not.
 The choice is up to the pharmacist.

-The 72-hour emergency supply should be given out any time a PA cannot be fixed within 24 hours for a medication on the Vendor Drug Program formulary that is appropriate for the member's medical condition.
-If the provider cannot be reached or is unable to ask for a PA, the drug store should submit an emergency 72-hour prescription.
+The 72-hour emergency supply should be given out any time a prior authorization cannot be fixed within 24 hours for a medication on the Vendor Drug Program formulary that is appropriate for the member's medical condition.
+If the provider cannot be reached or is unable to ask for a prior authorization, the drug store should submit an emergency 72-hour prescription.